A Dose of Truth: COVID-19 Vaccine Myths: What Orange County Residents Need to Know

 Myth: I do not need to wear a mask or social distance after I receive the vaccine.

-Fact: Experts caution that until scientists can definitively say that the vaccine also prevents you from spreading COVID to others, you still need to mask up, keep your distance from others, wash your hands often and use other smart prevention strategies.
+Fact: Although the CDC says in certain situations fully vaccinated people can gather without masks, you must still protect others by wearing your mask.
+Experts caution that until scientists can definitively say that the vaccine also prevents you from spreading COVID to others, you still need to mask up, keep your distance from others, wash your hands often and use other smart prevention strategies.
 We must continue all of our present safety measures to decrease the spread until we have reached a level of immunity within the community where the virus has no place to go.

 Myth: The vaccine does not protect against the newer super spreader strains of the virus.